 Whether UK nationals will require authorisation to work and reside in Belgium as third country nationals, and as of when, is not yet clear.
 In addition, new business immigration rules for all third country nationals came into force in Belgium in December.

-During this session, Sophie Maes, Attorney-Partner at Claeys & Engels, will discuss and share her first-hand practical experiences after 4 months of new business immigration rules as well as the Brexit no-deal contingency rules so companies can prepare.
+During this session, Sophie Maes, Attorney-Partner at Claeys & Engels, will discuss and share her first-hand practical experiences after more than half a year of new business immigration rules as well as the Brexit no-deal contingency rules so companies can prepare.

 From now on, a single application procedure for obtaining a single permit to work and reside in Belgium for a period longer than 90 days applies throughout the country.
 Even so, according to the rules, it may take up to 4.5 months for the application process to be completed so employers need to align their internal processes and timelines accordingly.

 Further, some third country nationals now have a note on their residence permit allowing them to work in Belgium within or without certain limits (such as students, family members of some employees, third country nationals with permanent residence etc).
 In the latter cases, no work authorization needs to be applied for but employers have some checks to make.